 1980 Honda Gold Wing GL1100 Interstate

 Honda’s all-new follow-up model established what would become a regular practice with milestone Gold Wings, growing the model significantly.
 In addition to its larger engine, the motorcycle had a longer wheelbase, more room for rider/passenger and increased fuel capacity (though it was actually lighter).
 Taking a lead from Honda customers, Honda also added a touring-specific Interstate version, though a naked version was still offered as well.
-The Interstate came factory-installed fairing and luggage and other touring-focused features.
+The Interstate came with factory-installed fairing and luggage and other touring-focused features.

 - Larger 1,085cc liquid-cooled, horizontally opposed four-cylinder engine